1Strategy/vpc-starter-template/README.md

 ## VPC Template Parameters

 To deploy this VPC template, you'll need to know the VPC CIDR block, the three public, and three private subnet CIDR blocks.
-You will also choose how many (0-3) NAT Gateways to configure (i.e. will your services within private subnets require access to the internet for processes such as installing and patching software?).
+You will also choose whether the VPC will support highly available NAT Gateways, or, by default, a more cost effective single NAT Gateway.

 | Parameter                 | Description                  | Example      |
 |---------------------------|------------------------------|--------------|